-However, if an Applicant receives and accepts a subsidized loan made in response to Hurricanes Irma or Maria, the undisbursed loan amounts are not considered a DOB and will not be considered in the unmet need calculation when determining the maximum award.
+However, if an Applicant receives and accepts a subsidized loan made in response to the applicable disaster or, in the case of mitigation activities, a recent disaster Hurricanes Irma or Maria, the undisbursed loan amounts are not considered a DOB and will not be considered in the unmet need calculation when determining the maximum award.
 Subsidized loans accepted by the applicant and used for a disaster-related loss are not a duplication of benefits.

 The Program will collect SBA information provided by the Applicant through the application process.
 In addition, the Program may obtain a data feed from SBA to verify all approved amounts for SBA loans.
-The Program will collect specific information from

-SBA that breaks out the approved SBA loan amounts into the different assistance categories (e.g. real property, personal property, vehicles, etc.).
+The Program will collect specific information from SBA that breaks out the approved SBA loan amounts into the different assistance categories (e.g. real property, personal property, vehicles, etc.).

-8.1.3 Declined SBA Loans
+9.1.3 Declined SBA Loans

 Declined loans are loan amounts offered by a lender, but turned down by the applicant, meaning the applicant never signed loan documents to receive loan disbursements.
-The CDBG-DR supplemental appropriation for 2017 disasters provides that grantees "shall not take into consideration or reduce the amount provided to any applicant for assistance from the grantee where such applicant applied for and was approved, but declined assistance related to such major declared disasters that occurred in 2014, 2015, 2016, and 2017 from the Small Business Administration" (SBA).14 Declined subsidized loans, including SBA loans are not to be included in the calculation of DOB.15
+The CDBG-DR supplemental appropriation for 2017 disasters provides that grantees "shall not take into consideration or reduce the amount provided to any applicant for assistance from the grantee where such applicant applied for and was approved, but declined assistance related to such major declared disasters that occurred in 2014, 2015, 2016, and 2017 from the Small Business Administration" (SBA).25 Declined subsidized loans, including SBA loans are not to be included in the calculation of DOB.26